India has successfully tested, for the first time, a medium-range missile to intercept an enemy missile.

-The test was done to check the accuracy and operational effectiveness of short-range Prithvi missiles in providing an air-shield to Indian cities.
+If successful, the short-range Prithvi missiles will provide an air-shield to Indian cities.

 The competing missile tests came after the countries concluded a crucial round of peace talks in New Delhi aimed at resolving their differences.